mitranim/sb/readme.md

 Short for **S**tyle-**B**ase.
 This is a different type of style library:

 * No fancy visuals, just a blank canvas and convenient building blocks.
-* Must be copied and pasted; will never break your app with a "minor" update.
 * Everything is opt-in.
 * Very small, very simple.